If you have created a carousel like:

 The first argument is the method name.
 The following arguments are the arguments for the called method.

-See API for available methods.
+See API for all available methods.

 You simply define the number of visible items by defining the width (or height for a vertical carousel) of the root element (if you use the default from this document, you do that with the class .jcarousel in your stylesheet).